The Real Poop

 If you aren't a morning person, run—run screaming from this page.

 Waking up bright and early with a smile on your face is required if you want to be a successful B&B owner.
 The first B may stand for "bed," but the second stands for "breakfast."
-And unfortunately for you night owls out there, breakfast comes at the crack of dawn—especially for some guests who want to get a jump on the day.
-If sunrise doesn't put a skip in your step, you might want to consider starting a B&S (a.k.a.
-Bed and Supper).
-Okay, we've actually never heard of a Bed and Supper, but it's a good idea, right?
+And unfortunately for you night owls out there, some guests want to get a jump on the day—and that means breakfast service starts at the crack of dawn.

 We'd recommend having an arsenal of interesting anecdotes ready to go.
 Guests love to hear about the time a monkey stole your camera in Ecuador, or the time you barely avoided being swallowed by a hippo in Zimbabwe.
-You'll only get repeat customers if you turn on the charm and make your guests feel like they've met a cool new friend.
+You'll get repeat customers if you turn on the charm and make your guests feel like they've met a cool new friend.

 If you have any interesting hobbies, we'd highly recommend sharing them with your guests.
-As soon as they see their host bee-keeping in the yard or working the pottery wheel on the front porch, they'll feel like they're getting their own unique experience.
-(Hint: If you have a creepy hobby like collecting shrunken heads, it's best you keep that to yourself.)
+As soon as they see their host beekeeping in the yard or working the pottery wheel on the front porch, they'll feel like they're getting their own unique experience.
+(If you have a creepy hobby, though, like collecting shrunken heads, it's best you keep that to yourself.)

-(B) show them your rubber ducky collection
+- Show them your rubber ducky collection.

 Another really common thing is for people to run a B&B after they've retired.
 It can be a great way to supplement savings and pension plans.
-Not all old people are like the crotchety guy down the street who throws rocks at the kids on his lawn.
-Some really enjoy constantly meeting new people.
+Not all old people are like the crotchety guy down the street who throws rocks at the kids on his lawn; some really enjoy constantly meeting new people.